philip-hub/memphishackclubwebsite/README.md

-# memphishack.com the landing page for Memphis Hackclub
+# memphishack.com the landing page for Memphis Hackclub(Deprecated Go to [New Version](https://github.com/Memphis-Hackclub/the-new-website))

 Build In | Contributors | Live version
 --- | --- | ---